anko/txm/readme.markdown

 > ```
 </details>

-<details><summary>Example: Testing a program with non-zero exit status</summary>
+<details><summary>Example: Testing a program that exits non-zero</summary>

-Put `|| true` after the program, and the shell will swallow the exit code.
-If you don't, `txm` assumes all programs that exit non-zero must have unintentionally failed.
+`txm` assumes that if the test program exits non-zero, it must have been unintentional.
+You can put `|| true` after the program command to make the shell swallow the exit code and pretend to `txm` that it was `0` and everything is fine.

 <!-- !test in don't fail on non-zero -->